English

 Punctuation and Grammar:

-To ensure children understand the purpose and importance of grammar and punctuation, we teach it within the context of the text we are teaching and also as a discrete lesson, once a week.
+To ensure children understand the purpose and importance of grammar and punctuation, we teach this within the context of the text and their writing journey.
 We work together to ensure there is progression and challenge across grammar and punctuation throughout the whole school.

 Meet our English Ambassador: